mikefarah/yq/pkg/yqlib/doc/Style.md

 ```

 ## Update and set style of a particular node using path variables
-You can use a variable reference to re-use a path

 Given a sample.yml file of:
 ```yaml
 a: